LeilaChr/SpideyBot/README.md

 `pip install -r requirements.txt`

 Then we should be in the virtual environment with all the needed dependencies to run the project in place.
-Hereafter we assume we are running from within the venv, if we close the terminal and open it again the command "source spiderybot/bin/activate" suffices.
+Hereafter we assume we are running from within the venv, if we close the terminal and open it again the command "source spideybot/bin/activate" suffices.

-Moreover, one would have to create a .env file and add both their own OpenAI API key for the server to communicate with ChatGpt and their own discord token so the bot version of the client can access the server and read the chat to interact with the user>
+Moreover, one would have to create a .env file and add both their own OpenAI API key for the server to communicate with GPT and their own discord token so the bot version of the client can access the server and read the chat to interact with the user>

-- Running the Server
+## Running the Server

 To run the server we run the following command: